lm-sys/FastChat/README.md

 ```

 #### Multiple GPUs
-If you do not have enough GPU memory, you can use model parallelism to aggregate memory from multiple GPUs on the same machine.
+You can use model parallelism to aggregate GPU memory from multiple GPUs on the same machine.
 ```
 python3 -m fastchat.serve.cli --model-path /path/to/vicuna/weights --num-gpus 2
 ```